aedecano/WCS_Metagenomics_Illumina_Thailand2025/README.md

 1. **Set Up Pavian for Visualization**:
    ```
    pavian server
+   # or upload the kraken reports on the web server: https://shiny.hiplot.cn/pavian/
    ```

    - **What It Does**: Pavian launches a local server for visualizing taxonomic classifications in your web browser.